Web Design (Monet)

 - Timeframe Semester

 In this project-based course, students will learn how to build their own web pages using the languages of HTML and CSS.
 They will create their own live homepages to serve as portfolios of their creations.
-Students will finish this course with a published website of their own.
-This is a one semester course for high school students.
+This is a one-semester course for high school students.

 Here are a few examples of teacher resources and materials to use in the Web Design (Monet) course